- Work quickly (without making too many mistakes!)

-- The 28s and 18s peaks start to get a 'shoulder' where degredation is evident.
+- The 28s and 18s peaks start to get a 'shoulder' where degradation is evident.

 - Signal is notable in the lower molecular weight regions.

-- The 28s peak progessively dissapears as degredation increases.
+- The 28s peak progressively disappears as degradation increases.

-- There is a massive accumulation of short degredation products in the fast region/5s region.
+- There is a massive accumulation of short degradation products in the fast region/5s region.

 It's worth noting that the Bioanalyzer does make mistakes in RIN calling by inaccurately estimating the area of the 28s/18s signals, you can correct these manually